Avaiga/taipy-doc/docs/manuals/gui/pages/html.md

 ```

 In line 16, you can spot where the HTML button is created, along with its event handler: the
-function *send_the_alert()*, defined in line 9, is called when the user presses the button.
+function *send_the_alert()*, defined in line 9, should be called when the user presses the button.

-But if you run this application and press the button, you will *not* witness the invocation of the
+But if you run this application and press the button, you will *not* observe the invocation of the
 function.
 That is because when Taipy converts the HTML input into the page sent to the browser, it
 removes the event handlers of the HTML elements.

-To fix this problem, you must set the event handler by code when the page is executed on the client.
+To fix this problem, you must set the event handler by code when the JavaScript code runs on the
+client.<br/>
 Here is a version of the variable *page* that fixes the problem:

 ```python linenums="3"